-• Ongoing assessment of local training program needs
+Ongoing assessment of local training program needs

-North Coast EMS has numerous mechanisms for determining training program needs, including: meetings where EMS system and training needs are discussed or can be requested; staff attendance at state and federal meetings where state and national standards and best practices are reviewed; communications with regional EMS instructors; review of quarterly QIP reports from base hospitals and providers; input from stateholders, etc. Several first responder agencies are now approved for the use of Naloxone.
-This quarter we added Ketamine to the paramedic scope of practice.
-Online trained medics are currently assisting counties with COVID testing and are ready to assist with COVID vaccinations.
-We plan to expand use of vaccination to EMTs, are drafting an Assess and Refer Policy and considering other options to reduce impact on the EMS system.
-Stayce Curry continues to take the lead on development of tools to support the management of 5150 and Behavioral Health patients especially during the pandemic.
+North Coast EMS has numerous mechanisms for determining training program needs, including: meetings where EMS system and training needs are or can be discussed; staff attendance at state and federal meetings where state and national standards and best practices may be reviewed; communications with regional EMS instructors; review of quarterly QIP reports from base hospitals and providers; input from stateholders, etc. Several first responder agencies are now approved for the use of Naloxone.
+This quarter we added IFT antibotics to the paramedic scope of practice, contiued online training of EMTs and medics to assist counties with COVID testing and vaccinations, and contractor Curry continued to take the lead on development or distribution of tools to support the management of 5150 patients especially during the pandemic.